Hey, I'm Hawk (he/him).

 Hey, I'm Hawk (he/him and short for Hawthorne).
 I consider myself to be a lot of things with no succint way of describing who that person is.

-I currently live in Seattle and try my best to live a balanced, community-filled, and cozy life with my girlfriend and our dog Poppy.
+I currently live in Seattle and try my best to live a balanced, community-filled, and cozy life with my fiancé and our dog Poppy.

-We, as of late, spend our time doing (probably too many) hobbies, catching up on two lost years with friends and family, and getting as much rest as we can in between.
+We, as of late, spend our time doing (probably too many) hobbies, catching up on a pandemics worth of lost time with friends and family, and getting as much rest as we can in between.

-I've been bouldering basically every week since May 2021.
-It's become a sort of practice for me, in the same way that yoga or meditation can be sometimes described as a "practice" –– working my body and stretching what I think is possible.
+I've been climbing almost every week since May 2021.
+I'd describe the experience the same way I often hear people describe yoga –– working my body and stretching what I think is possible.
 It's the best I've felt in years.
-(For the curious, I climb around a V5-V7 level right now).
+For the curious, I've recently started cataloging some of those climbs on instagram.

-I've also recently discovered a new part of life, which is death; navigating the grief of losing a parent.
+Last year I also discovered a new part of life, which is death; navigating the grief of losing a parent.

-I'm watching more TV and movies, reading more, and am channeling my time/energy into creative projects of my own.
-See my art page for a touch of what I'm up to.
+I'm watching/reading more stories, and channeling my time/energy into many many creative projects of my own.

 To reduce page load times, this site avoids webfonts and uses system fonts.
 If you're using macOS or iOS you're probably seeing "SF Pro", on Windows you likely see "Segoe", and honestly not too sure about Linux.
 Maybe Helvetica?